StevenWeathers/thunderdome-planning-poker/docs/GUIDE.md

 # A Warrior's Guide to Thunderdome

-Thunderdome is a fun way to perform agile scrum planning.
-See Wikipedia.
+Thunderdome is a fun way to facilitate agile scrum practices including Story pointing (battles), Sprint Retrospectives, Story mapping, Async Daily Standup (team standup) and more.

 As a new warrior in this realm, let this be your guide.
 First, we need to know who you are.